JPL

 Key Discoveries

-• CloudSat has revealed how often the clouds above Earth rain and snow.
+• CloudSat revealed how often the clouds above Earth rain and snow.
 This is information that we did not know before, principally because many regions on Earth are not instrumented on the ground to obtain this information, such as over the oceans and over sparsely-populated land areas such as the polar regions.

-• CloudSat has given scientists a deeper understanding of how pollution, volcanic emissions and other atmospheric 'aerosols' interact with clouds to affect precipitation and cloud lifetime.
+• CloudSat given scientists a deeper understanding of how pollution, volcanic emissions and other atmospheric 'aerosols' interact with clouds to affect precipitation and cloud lifetime.

-• CloudSat has provided unique insight into the effect of cloudiness on the acceleration of polar and Greenland ice melting.
+• CloudSat provided unique insight into the effect of cloudiness on the acceleration of polar and Greenland ice melting.

 Instruments